-The above information was last checked on 23/07/2021.
-Remember to check the latest COVID-19 travel safety regulations for your train between Amsterdam and Milan closer to your date of departure here.
+The information above was last checked on 26/10/2021.
+Remember to review the latest COVID-19 travel safety regulations for your train from Amsterdam to Milan as this information can change.

-Entry into Netherlands is allowed for: Entry is fully open for citizens and permanent residents of Italy
+Reentry to Netherlands is allowed for: Entry is partially open for citizens and permanent residents of Italy

 The government of Netherlands has imposed these measures to reduce the spread of COVID-19: